 - Educate your buyers.
 It proves your expertise and builds trust—two things that are critical when buyers are only seeing you through a screen.
 You can’t count on good old in-person charisma; you have to prove your (and your product’s) value the hard way.

 - Build a genuine human relationship.
 When your presence is just text on a screen, it’s hard for buyers to relate, connect emotionally, and get invested in your product.
-Find ways to show buyers your face, spend time with them one-on-one, and fill in the gaps left by the inability to meet up in person.
+Find ways to show buyers your face and fill in the gaps left by the inability to meet up in person.
 Be genuine, authentic, and real.
 Nobody likes dealing with someone who’s fake and insincere, especially when that person is trying to sell them something.

 You’re probably used to doing a lot of this in live selling.
 It’s just a matter of translating it to virtual selling.